Bible Verses About Christmas and the Birth of Jesus

 When the time came to completion, God sent His Son, born of a woman, born under the law, to redeem those under the law, so that we might receive adoption as sons. – Galatians 4:4-5: These are not technically “Christmas” verses, but they’re a good summary by the Apostle Paul of the historical place of Jesus’ birth.
 They underscore that the coming of God’s Son had been planned by God and happened only “when the time came to completion.”
 They also teach that Jesus’ birth is part of God’s plan to adopt us into His family.
 It may be appropriate to introduce these verse to older children.

-For other Christmas-related resources and activities for use at home or in your church or homeschool, click here.
+We hope these Bible verses about Christmas are helpful.
+You can find other Christmas-related resources and activities for use at home or in your church or homeschool.

 Author, Speaker, Bible Teacher